equilibria-xyz/perennial-v2/runbooks/MIGRATION_v2.3.md

 A new PythOracle implementation will be deployed with this release.
 A standard sub-oracle update is required on each market's oracle to transition to the new sub-oracles.

+Must also register each market with its oracle via `Oracle.register(market)`.
+This step must be done whenever launching a new oracle going forward as well.

 see:
   - https://github.com/equilibria-xyz/perennial-v2/pull/372
   - https://github.com/equilibria-xyz/perennial-v2/pull/379